ytatus94/Real_Lepton_Efficiency/README.md

 # Real_Lepton_Efficiency
 This is the new real lepton efficiency framework.

+v08.
+Redirect the output of run_bkg_subtraction.sh.
+1. Redirect the output so I can use another script to get the results.
+2. Add New_Skimmed class

 v07.
 Correct background subtraction.
 1. In the ytBackground_subtraction.C:
 1a.
 Fix the bug when N_sig = 0.